 Interval: Specify the display interval for the graphs: daily, weekly, monthly or yearly.

 Optimal Service: Specify the maximum amount of time to qualify as optimal service (from service request creation through completion).
 The default is 8 hours.
 Note that rejected requests are not considered completed.

 Optimal Label: You can customize the display label for optimal service.
-This label does not persist after leaving the Report Generator; to keep your custom labels, save the report as a template.
+This label doesn't persist after leaving the Report Generator; to keep your custom labels, save the report as a template.

 Marginal Service: Specify the maximum amount of time to qualify as marginal service (from service request creation through completion).
 The default is 20 hours.
 Note that rejected requests are not considered completed.

 Marginal Label: You can customize the display label for marginal service.
-This label does not persist after leaving the Report Generator; to keep your custom labels, save the report as a template.
+This label doesn't persist after leaving the Report Generator; to keep your custom labels, save the report as a template.

 Poor Label: You can customize the display label for poor service.

 Comment: You can add a comment that will be displayed in the report.

 Add Advanced Filters: You can filter report data by:

 - Category: The name of the request form used to make the request.
 For example, if you have forms for both Decommissioning Requests and Resource Change Requests, you can filter the report to show only decommissioning requests.